Definition of Leverage

-In accounting and finance, leverage refers to the use of a significant amount of debt and/or credit to purchase an asset, operate a company, acquire another company, etc.
+In accounting and finance, leverage is the use of a significant amount of debt to purchase an asset, operate a company, acquire another company, etc.

 In a related Q&A we illustrate how leverage can increase or decrease the returns on investments.